 I have talked about what is a Super Customer, How much detail you need to go – when describing them and how knowing your Super Customer can help you to create more focused posts to attract them to your business.

-If you’re struggling to work out your Super Customer, you could download my worksheet to help you identify different areas of the Super Customer for your small business.
 If you have any problems with your Super Customer feel free to message me